Paul Scheer says the plot of his 'weird, fun' new flick, Slice, may seem hard to swallow

 Part of the success of your Human Giant comedy sketch series was because of its distribution on YouTube.
 Could that happen today, given how the culture's changed?

-I've been very lucky in that I've gotten into things before they have really taken off.
-I got into UCB before they became this gigantic 3,000 to 5,000 student organization.
+Scheer: I've been very lucky in that I've gotten into things before they have really taken off.
+I got into UCB before they became this gigantic 3,000- to 5,000-student organization.
 I got into podcasting before it became a thing.
 And you know, with Human Giant, we were just making these sketches and our whole thing was we wanted to make more cinematic sketches.
 And now that's kind of been what sketch comedy has become.

 When we were able to launch our stuff on YouTube and on Funny or Die, we were just like one of thousands instead of one of millions.
 I feel like it has allowed us to kind of get to the front of the line because we had higher production values and we had some recognizable faces at certain points too.